UMN-CMS/WR-charge-flip/README.md

 Activation functions and optimizers can be found int he tensorflow documentation.
 A timestamped model from the training will be saved and can be reloaded for use in the sign flip analysis.

 *sign flip analysis*

+to generate histograms and obtain charge flip rates for electrons and muons, and example configuration is shown below.

 ```
 python3 sign_analysis.py --in_path 'data.csv' --scale_path 'count.csv' --model_path 'models/recent_model'